 Healthy Anne Arundel Coalition (HAAC)

-Nature of Work: The Health Planner will be the lead staffer for the Healthy Anne Arundel Coalition (HAAC) and is responsible for overseeing all operational and administrative functions pertaining to the coalition.
-Responsibilities include scheduling and planning all meetings for the Guiding Coalition (leadership) and the larger community coalition, in addition to coordinating with the Guiding Coalition regarding any research and reports requested, overseeing finances and working with leadership for procurement and finance approval.
-This position will also require actively looking for and applying for grants that could help sustain the HAAC.
+Nature of Work: The lead staffer for the Healthy Anne Arundel Coalition is primarily responsible for overseeing all functions pertaining to the coalition.
+The staffer is responsible for scheduling and planning all meetings for the Guiding Coalition (leadership) and the larger community coalition.
+This includes coordinating with the Guiding Coalition regarding any research and reports that are requested, overseeing finances, and working with leadership for procurement and finance approval.
+This position will also require actively looking for and applying for grants that can help sustain HAAC.
 The Guiding Coalition will meet quarterly and the overall community coalition will meet two to three times a year.
-In time, subcommittees will be created and the lead staffer will be in charge of coordination and tracking deliverables for those groups.
-The lead staffer is in charge of minutes and summary reports from each meeting as well as creating presentations or securing presenters.
-This position requires visibility in the community to achieve community support and to work towards health equity, and may require going to community meetings that could be helpful for the coalition.
-The lead staffer is responsible for promotion and publicity of the HAAC.
-This will include working with the Public Information Office to ensure consistent messaging and awareness of the coalition.
-This will also involve management of the HAAC’s online content and image, including drafting and tracking social media posts, monitoring online comments and managing website content for an updated platform.
-A collaborative style, strong work ethic and enthusiasm for building bridges between staff, community partners and other key stakeholders are essential.
+In time, subcommittees will be created and the lead staffer will be in charge of coordinating these groups as well.
+The lead staffer is in charge of taking minutes and creating summary reports from each meeting, as well as creating presentations or securing guest presenters as necessary.
+This position requires being visible in the community to achieve community support and to work towards health equity.
+The lead staffer may be required to go to community meetings that could be helpful for the HAAC.
+The lead staffer is also responsible for promoting and providing publicity for HAAC.
+Thi will include working with the Public Information Office at the Department of Health to ensure consistent messaging and awareness of HAAC.
+This will also involve management of HAAC’s online content and image, including drafting and tracking social media posts, monitoring online comments and managing website content for an updated platform.

-2) Master’s degree in public health or one of the fields above from an accredited college
+Education: A master’s degree in public health from an accredited college or university.

 How to Apply